Sahil-Malaiya/Cognifyz-Task/README.md

 Adding a GUI or file-handling capabilities.

 Improving program efficiency and scalability.
-Organize Code: Maintain a clean and modular structure for each task.
+Organize Code: Maintain a clean and modular structure for each task.<br>

-If you have any suggestions or feedback, feel free to reach out to me:
+If you have any suggestions or feedback, feel free to reach out to me:<br>

-Email:sahilmaliya7@gmail.com
+Email:sahilmaliya7@gmail.com <br>
 GitHub:https://github.com/Sahil-Malaiya